-The Structured Interview (50 points) - Due: Thursday, May 31 at 11PM Central Time

-As we grow older, many aspects of our lives will change, psychological systems will evolve.
+Part 1: The Structured Interview (50 points) - Due: Friday, October 22 at 10AM Central Time As we grow older, many aspects of our lives will change, psychological systems will evolve.
 We will take on new responsibilities as we pursue careers and have children, and we will shed obligations that were once important as others (i.e., children) become less dependent upon us for resources.
 Until we live through these years, it can be incredibly difficult to anticipate the impact that these changes have on our identities.
 You will interview a senior citizen to get a sense for how noticeable physical, social, emotional, and cognitive changes are, as we grow older.
 Please find one senior citizen (i.e., someone over the age of 60) to interview.
 You will summarize their responses to the below questions.
 It is important that your interviewee remain completely anonymous.
 Please do not indicate your interviewee's name nor how he or she is related to you in your paper.
 For your interview, please use the questions (A-H) listed below.
 In addition, please come up with three additional questions to ask your interviewee (I, J, and K).
-You should specify how you developed these three additional questions so that it is clear to the reader why you asked them of your interviewee.
+You should specify how you developed these three additional questions so that it

-Questions to ask interviewee:
+Ouestions to ask interviewee: